Alana Miller

-Alana Miller (born July 22, 1980) is a former professional squash player who represented Canada.
+Alana Miller (born July 22, 1980) is a Canadian former professional squash player.
 She reached a career-high world ranking of World No. 30 in May 2009.

 Miller was the Canadian National Champion for 2003, 2007 and 2008.

 Miller retired after representing Canada at the 2010 Commonwealth Games, where she lost in the Round of 16 to England's Laura Massaro.
 She retired as the 35th-ranked women's squash player and highest-ranked Canadian woman.